Board-Certified Plastic Surgeons Serving Denver & Lone Tree, Colorado

 Because the AlloDerm® creates a soft "hammock" covering the lower part of the expander, the lower part of the breast can be expanded in a more anatomic fashion creating much better breast contour and cosmesis.
 AlloDerm® also permits more saline solution to be placed into the expander at the initial surgery, allowing a patient to be several months down the road in terms of expansion, which ultimately translates into fewer needed expansions.
 Dr. Chris Williams and Dr. Jeremy Williams are uniquely trained in this state of the art form of implant-based breast reconstruction.

 The expander has a port that is built into the front of the expander through which additional saline can be added to the expander.
-There is usually a pain catheter and 2 drainage tubes placed into each breast.
-The pain catheter infuses numbing medication into the pocket around the expander to assist with pain control, while the drainage tubes remove any additional fluid out of the pocket and into small collection bulbs.
+Additionally, there are drainage tubes that remove any additional fluid out of the pocket and into small collection bulbs.
 These tubes will be removed by your doctor based on the amount of fluid that is collected over a 24-hour period.
 Expansion will usually start within the first 7-10 days after surgery.
 This process is performed in our Park Meadows office and involves only mild discomfort.
 Discomfort is usually limited to tightness and muscle soreness during expansion and this can usually be easily managed with over the counter pain medications.

 Once the volume in the expander has reached a level that is satisfactory, and the patient has completed any additional medical or chemotherapy treatments, the second stage can be scheduled.
 The volume in the expander will be similar to the volume in the permanent implant, but the firm, projecting shape of the expander will be exchange for a softened, more breast-like appearance with the permanent implant.
 One advantage of implant reconstruction is that the patient can choose her ultimate breast size during expansion.
 Fluid can be added to the expander until a volume is reached that the patient is pleased with.